generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 There is an extension to Dapper called Dapper.FastCRUD.
 This adds ORM and fluent sql to dapper.
 [Dapper.FastCRUD](https://github.com/MoonStorm/Dapper.FastCRUD).

 The drawback with Dapper.FastCRUD is it may fail if you don't give it the wrong SqlDialect.
 So i have extended FastDappers IDbConnection extensions so the projects own ISession and IUnitOfWork are extended.
-Then is a FastCRUD methed os called on an ISession or IUnitOfWork the package insures that the dialogue is set correct, if needed.
-This means that your Entity can only be used for one database type.
+Then the FastCRUD IDbConnection extension method extended by ISession or IUnitOfWork extensions in the package.
+This insures that the dialogue is set correct, if needed.
+This means that your Entity can only be used for one database type per ioc container / executing assembily.
+So you can also use a different databae for your tests than your production code.
 * This will only effect FastCRUD calls using ISession or IUnitOrWork instances.
 Not IDbConnection instances.
 * If you want your entity to span across more than one database, you can use the RepositoryBase to extend from bypassing the Repository abstraction.